Introduction: Sewing the Backstitch

 The backstitch is most similar to a machine sewn stitch, so it's quite strong.

-In this lesson, I'll show you how to do the backstitch properly and also how to sew the lining and outer pieces of the case together.
+In this lesson, I'll show you how to do the backstitch properly and give you some tips for straighter sewing.

 For this lesson, you'll need: